mgao6767/frds/docs/source/algorithms/gjr-garch-dcc.rst

    \ell = \ell_{V}(\Theta_1) + \ell_{C}(\Theta_1, \Theta_2)

-The first part, :math:`\ell_{V}(\Theta_1)`, is the sum of individual GARCH log-likelihoods and is given by:
+The first part, :math:`\ell_{V}(\Theta_1)`, is the sum of individual GJR-GARCH log-likelihoods and is given by:

 .. math::
    :label: ll_volatility